life-itself/web3/notes/neo-metallism.md

 ---

-*Bitcoin is a digital gold, a [gold standard](../concepts/gold-standard.md) was a good idea, and thus that a "Bitcoin-standard" – i.e. a new gold-standard built on bitcoin – is a good idea.*
+*Bitcoin is a digital gold, a [gold standard](../concepts/gold-standard.md) was a good idea, and thus that a "bitcoin-standard" – i.e. a new gold-standard built on bitcoin – is a good idea.*

 The neo-metallist claim is that bitcoin can operate as a new asset class which exhibits similar financial properties to [gold](../concepts/gold.md).
 The strong version of this claim asserts that a [gold standard](../concepts/gold-standard.md) was a good idea and hence that that a new gold standard should be built on top of bitcoin.
 This claim has 2 components: